t7mp/t7mp/README.md

 T7MP - Maven Plugin
 ====================

+Beware this repository will be renamed on 20.01.2012

 This Tomcat 7 Maven Plugin supports a full-featured Tomcat for testing (mainly integration-tests) with Maven.